Rails CanCan

 Conditionally Check Authorization

-As of CanCan 1.6, thecheck_authorization
+As of CanCan 1.6, thecheck_authorization method supports :if and :unless

 options.
 Either one takes a method name as a symbol.
 This method will